 - 21. The mediator has a duty to explain the mediation process clearly to the participants and to ensure that this is captured in a signed Agreement to Mediate.
-The mediator shall not proceed to mediate without a signed Agreement to Mediate. - 22.
-As a minimum, the Agreement to Mediate shall: - a. outline the confidentiality of the mediation process in accordance with Section C; - b. clarify whether statements made, or documents produced in mediation can be disclosed or provided to others; - c. define whether the mediation is open or closed; - d. include the right for any participant, including the mediator, to suspend or terminate the process at any time; - confirm that the mediator does not provide independent legal advice and advise the participants to seek independent legal advice, as set out in Section F; - f. confirm that the Mediation Report or Memorandum of Understanding is not a final or legally binding agreement, as set out in Section F; - g. reinforce the importance of full financial disclosure, including a requirement that the participants shall provide confirmation of their financial information; - h. outline the fees associated with the mediation services; and - i. highlight the mediator's specific procedures and practices, including the right of any participant to request an individual, joint or shuttle process.
+The mediator shall not proceed to mediate without a signed Agreement to Mediate.
+In cases where signing an Agreement to Mediate is not possible, verbal or email confirmation of the parties consent to participate in place of a signed Agreement to Mediate.
+Mediators should clearly document this in their file. - 22.
+As a minimum, the Agreement to Mediate shall: - a. outline the confidentiality, of the mediation process in accordance with Section C; - b. clarify whether statements made, or documents produced in mediation can be disclosed or provided to others; - c. define whether the mediation is open or closed; - d. include the right for any participant, including the mediator, to suspend or terminate the process at any time;